Changissnz/selfinterest/README.md

 and the space, there is a lot of science, many methodologies, to ensure that passion has the greatest or lowest possibility of actualizing on the specific objective.
-A human being, like the numerical span of zero to one, is subject to birth (one) and death (zero), and in the spatial constraints placed on them, the opportunities and wastes that time can present, has the capability to think however and to act by their physical abilities; the constraints of space and time for a human being's existence are another exemplar of the numerical span zero to one.
+A human being, like the numerical span of zero through one, is subject to birth (one) and death (zero), and in the spatial constraints placed on them, the opportunities and wastes that time can present, has the capability to think however and to act by their physical abilities; the constraints of space and time for a human being's existence are another exemplar of the numerical span zero through one.
 Thinking on a past memory, making conjectures on the causes behind some of their experiences, imagining an alternative world, and devising a procedure for a quantitative problem.
 The items in this list are much more feasible to accomplish than say, somehow changing the course of fate for an entire nation.
-And despite the limits of time and space placed on these possibilities, there are innumerable possible courses of thought and action for the human being, despite their being so similar to the numerical span of zero to one, a span that has an infinite number of numbers that can be reflected onto the numerical line of infinite length by proportional mapping, the reflection having a passing appearance for the infinite cannot ever be reached, and
+And despite the limits of time and space placed on these possibilities, there are innumerable possible courses of thought and action for the human being, despite their being so similar to the numerical span of zero through one, a span that has an infinite number of numbers that can be reflected onto the numerical line of infinite length by proportional mapping, the reflection having a passing appearance for the infinite cannot ever be reached, and